Astrazeneca plc ADR (AZN) Shares Decline Despite Market Challenges - News Heater

 Simply click here to receive it.

-The average price estimated by analysts for AZN is $82.97, which is $20.22 above than the current price.
-The public float for AZN is 3.10B, and at present, short sellers hold a 0.20% of that float.
-The average trading volume of AZN on October 19, 2023 was 4.98M shares.
+The public float for AZN is 3.10B, and currently, short sellers hold a 0.20% ratio of that float.
+The average trading volume of AZN on October 23, 2023 was 4.99M shares.

 AZN’s Market Performance

-AZN’s stock has seen a -5.74% decrease for the week, with a -5.53% drop in the past month and a -7.41% fall in the past quarter.
-The volatility ratio for the week is 4.02%, and the volatility levels for the past 30 days are at 2.05% for Astrazeneca plc ADR The simple moving average for the last 20 days is -4.88% for AZN’s stock, with a simple moving average of -7.69% for the last 200 days.
+AZN’s stock has seen a -5.20% decrease for the week, with a -4.76% drop in the past month and a -7.39% fall in the past quarter.
+The volatility ratio for the week is 3.99%, and the volatility levels for the past 30 days are at 2.05% for Astrazeneca plc ADR The simple moving average for the past 20 days is -5.24% for AZN’s stock, with a -8.19% simple moving average for the past 200 days.

 Analysts’ Opinion of AZN